klauspost/compress/README.md

 This is implemented on Go 1.7 as "Huffman Only" mode, though not exposed for gzip.

-# snappy package

-The standard snappy package has now been improved.
-This repo contains a copy of the snappy repo.

-I would advise to use the standard package: https://github.com/golang/snappy

 # license

 This code is licensed under the same conditions as the original Go code.
 See LICENSE file.